A checklist for buying ASX Listed Investment Companies (LICs)

 - LICs that make minimal effort with the information they give out in monthly NTA releases can trade cheaper as a result.

 - Also if there is no effort to occasionally engage with the financial media then it may be more likely to trade at a discount to NTA in the future.

 11) Does the LIC have a pirate themed name?

 Additional notes regarding point 3 above and “creative” performance reporting from LICs.

 OTHER ARTICLES ON THE LIC PERFORMANCE REPORTING TOPIC.

 If you don’t already subscribe to Sharesight’s paid services, their portfolio performance reporting software may assist in some ways to analysing what is a more realistic version of a LIC’s performance.
-If you are interested, they are kindly offering the readers of this blog two free months off your new yearly subscription.
+If you are interested, they are kindly offering the readers of this blog four free months off your new yearly subscription.
 You need to use the below link to qualify.
 (Disclosure this website is an affiliate marketer for Sharesight).